Bryan De La Cruz Player Props: Marlins vs. Pirates

 Bryan De La Cruz At The Plate

-- De La Cruz has 15 doubles, eight home runs and 21 walks while hitting .274.
+- De La Cruz is hitting .274 with 15 doubles, eight home runs and 21 walks.

-- Among qualifying hitters, he ranks 42nd in batting average, while his on-base percentage ranks 92nd and he is 89th in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 42nd, his on-base percentage ranks 97th, and he is 93rd in the league in slugging.

+- De La Cruz enters this game on a four-game hitting streak.
+During his last games, he's hitting .286.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.